CNN's going to injustice, not poverty, radicalizes youth.

 But injustice from the perspective of the jihadist.

-If you listen to what Obama said during this summit, from the perspective of an Islamist, makes perfect sense.
+If you listen to what Obama said during this summit, from the perspective of an Islamist, it makes perfect sense.

-Injustice is the cause of terrorism, because injustice is the lack of sharia.
+Injustice is the cause of terrorism, because injustice is the lack of Sharia.

-And the objective of the terrorist is to impose sharia.
+And the objective of the terrorist is to impose Sharia.

 So the Islamists who were paying attention to Obama understood perfectly what he meant.

-Those who don't understand the meaning of Sharia and Islam and how they go together, will hear Obama talking about injustice and think that he is saying that they have a legitimate grievance, and that's why they are committing these atrocities.
+Those who don't understand the meaning of Sharia and Islam and how they go together will hear Obama talking about injustice and think that he is saying that they have a legitimate grievance and that's why they are committing these atrocities.

 And they do from their standpoint.

-Their Religion requires Sharia.
+Their religion requires Sharia.

 Wherever there is not Sharia, there is injustice.